Epoch Times Reporters Reveal Their Most Memorable Moments Covering the Race to the White House 2024

 At political events, attendees are diverse.
 Some seem quirky.

-But the majority of people who attend political rallies are ordinary folks.
+But a majority of people who attend political rallies are ordinary folks.
 They dress and carry themselves normally.
 Nonetheless, through photography, it can be easy to focus on depicting a narrative of how a candidate’s supporters look.

 During my trips following the candidates, I did my best to analyze the crowd and photograph multiple guests, trying to reflect the audience overall, not just the ones who stood out.